le4ker/blog/_posts/2017-05-29-padding-oracle-attack.md

 to decrypt ciphertexts without having knowledge of the key used to encrypt the original plaintext.
 All that is required to achieve this is for a decryption module to reveal whether the padding of the ciphertext being decrypted has valid padding or not.
-This seemingly innocuous vulnerability is known as the Padding Oracle Attack and can completely compromise your cryptographic security.
+This seemingly minor vulnerability is known as the Padding Oracle Attack and can completely compromise your cryptographic security.

-The Padding Oracle, in this case, is the decryption module responsible for leaking the aforementioned information.
+The Padding Oracle, in this case, is the decryption module responsible for leaking the padding validity of the subitted message.
 This attack was initially introduced by [Vaudenay](https://www.iacr.org/cryptodb/archive/2002/EUROCRYPT/2850/2850.pdf) and is categorized as a side-channel chosen-ciphertext attack that targets the Cipher Block Chaining (CBC) mode and the Public Key Cryptography Standards #7